nanoc/nanoc.app/content/docs/1-introduction.md

 Why use nanoc?
 --------------

 nanoc is suitable for all sorts of sites.
 It is usable for small personal weblogs, portfolios, product web sites and more.
 It has been used in production for such sites.
-All web sites that do not need to allow user-contributed content through a web interface can can be built with nanoc.
+All web sites that do not need to allow user-contributed content through a web interface can be built with nanoc.

 nanoc is not a simplistic web site publishing tool.
 It is aimed at being both powerful and flexible.
 While other static web site publishing tools focus on providing only a handful of features, nanoc aims to be capable of building all sorts of sites.